Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Marcell Ozuna At The Plate

-- Ozuna has picked up an RBI in 34.0% of his games this season, with two or more RBI in 15.1% of his games.
-He has also driven in three or more runs in five contests.
+- Ozuna has picked up an RBI in 35.5% of his games this year, with two or more RBI in 16.4% of his games.
+He has also produced three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.